tayloraswift/swift-png/examples/README.md

     -> PNG.Data.Rectangular
 ```

-The `capture` parameter is a closure that will receive a partially-decoded image each time an image data chunk has been decompressed.
+The `capture` parameter is a delegate that will receive a partially-decoded image each time an image data chunk has been decompressed.
 The `overdraw` parameter is a switch which we will use later in this tutorial.

 The first thing we do is lex the PNG signature bytes from the beginning of the file.